BeityLuo/rust-torch/README.md

 3rd goal: implement transformer.

-4th goal: usding transformer to do translation or some simple NLP problem.
+4th goal: using transformer to do translation or some simple NLP problem.